jdhitsolutions/PSReleaseTools/Docs/PSReleaseTools.md

 ## Description

-A set of commands for working with PowerShell 7.x from the [GitHub Repository](https://github.com/PowerShell/PowerShell)
+A set of commands for working with PowerShell 7.x releases from the [PowerShell GitHub Repository](https://github.com/PowerShell/PowerShell)

 ## PSReleaseTools Cmdlets